-The Counseling and Disability Services Office provides confidential, professional counseling assistance to students for personal, relationship, academic, and vocational concerns.
+The Counseling Office provides confidential, professional counseling assistance to students for personal, relationship, academic, and vocational concerns.
 Counselors can assist with stress management, study skills, depression, time management, test anxiety, referral, and other student needs.
 Administration and assessment of various interest and personality tests are available to assist students in selecting a major.
-In addition, the office provides a Resource Room which contains handouts, relaxation tapes, and study aids.
+In addition, the office provides a resource room which contains handouts, relaxation tapes, and study aids.
 Career exploration is also available with DISCOVER, a comprehensive computer guidance system.

 All counseling services are free to currently enrolled students.
 A student may request help directly or be referred by staff or faculty.
-Adequate time will be provided to assist students with their concerns, although the Counseling and Disability Services Office cannot provide long-term individual counseling.
+Adequate time will be provided to assist students with their concerns.
 Referral assistance is provided when appropriate.

-Students may contact the Counseling and Disability Services Office for an appointment in the Clark Student Center, Room 108 or call (940) 397-4618.
+Students may contact the Counseling Office for an appointment in the Clark Student Center, Room 108, or call (940) 397-4618.